ThibaultJanBeyer/dragNdrop/readme.md

 ##Why?

-Because there was nothing this small that does not require jquery out there.
+Because there was nothing this fast that does not require jquery out there.

 ##1.
 Installation